nickrttn/real-time-web/README.md

 ## How to run it

+Execute the following commands in a terminal window:

 1. `git clone https://github.com/nickrttn/real-time-web.git`
 2. `cd real-time-web && touch .env`
 3. Open `.env` and define the port you want to listen on: `PORT=3000`. `3000` is just a suggestion.